-In southeastern Young County, Graham was founded in 1872 by Gustavus and Edwin S. Graham.
-The Graham brothers were from Kentucky and founded Graham Brothers Salt Works.
-In 1874, Young County was organized and Graham became the county seat.
+In southeastern Young County, the town was founded in 1872 by brothers Gustavus and Edwin S. Graham of Kentucky.
+In 1874, Young County was organized, and Graham became the county seat.
 By 1876, the Graham Leader ran its first edition.
 This weekly publication is the oldest newspaper in the Northwest Texas region.

 Today, the historic downtown offers shopping with a number of antique stores.
 Courthouse square is recognized as the largest downtown square in America.
-The city also has one of the state's few remaining drive-in theaters.
+The Graham Drive-in is one of the state's few remaining drive-in theaters (940/549-8478).

-History buffs enjoy touring the restored buildings of Fort Belknap, one of many along the Texas Forts Trail (see NEWCASTLE listing).
-Fishing, boating and other water sports draw visitors to Possum Kingdom Lake.
+Fishing, boating and recreation draw visitors to Possum Kingdom Lake.
 Graham Country Club features a golf course, ranked among the best nine-hole courses in the state according to The Dallas Morning News.
-Open to the public Tue.–Sat.
+Open to the public Tue. - Sat.
 940/549-7721.

-Annual events include Art Splash on the Square in May; Red, White and You in July; Western Heritage Week in October, and Christmas Stroll and Lighted Parade in December.
+Events include Main Street's Art Walk and Cars and Stars the second weekend of April; Red, White and You in July; Western Heritage Days last full weekend in September, and Christmas Stroll, Wassail Tasting and Competition, and Lighted Parade in December.

 Plan your Texas trip then take your Passport with you.